home-assistant-libs/python-matter-server/README.md

 ## Development

 Want to help out with development, testing, and/or documentation?
 Great!
 As both this project and Matter keeps evolving and devices will hit the market with actual Matter support, there will be a lot to improve.
-See our [project board](https://github.com/orgs/home-assistant-libs/projects/1) for status updates and maybe something you'd like to help out with development and/or testing.
+Reach out to us on discord if you want to help out.

 ### Setting up your development environment